Style Guide

 Alternative

-Why: Upper-floor rooms want the opposite of ground floor — soft, quiet and warm at 6am barefoot.
-Standard LVT is quieter than SPC, easier on joints and has plenty of scratch resistance.
+Why: Upper-floor rooms want the opposite of ground floor: soft, quiet and warm at 6am barefoot.
+LVT is quieter underfoot than a rigid SPC board, easier on joints and still scratch resistant at 0.5mm wear layer.
+We don't carry SPC; the Korea Series is our closest equivalent if you want a firmer feel.
 Lay the same plank direction across every upper-storey room to make the floor feel larger.

 Master bath, ensuites, powder room, wet kitchen, yard